kiganyamburu/weatherApp/weatherapp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/route.ts`.
-The page auto-updates as you edit the file.
+You can start editing the main page by modifying `src/app/page.tsx`.

+The root layout is in `src/app/layout.tsx` and global styles are in `src/app/globals.css`.

 ## Learn More